NavigationContentFooter

 Plausible Analytics is an open-source web analytics initiative driven by the goal of enhancing privacy in analytics.
 It offers the possibility to independently host the solution on Scaleway Instances, thereby decreasing reliance on and surveillance from AdTech-related tools.

 This tool significantly contributes to the enhancement of site performance, with its analytics script weighing in at less than 1 KB.
-This is 45 times smaller than the site tag of a typical commercial analytics solution.
+This is 45 times smaller than the size tag of a typical commercial analytics solution.
 Plausible Analytics is intentionally designed for self-hosting through Docker, providing you with control over your analytics setup.

 Tip